skeptycal/clojure2/README.md

 ## Prerequisites

-Make sure you have.
-Any version will likely work fine ...
+Make sure you have these prerequisites installed.
+Any similar version will likely work fine ...

 | Tool                                                  | Version I used   |
 | ----------------------------------------------------- | ---------------- |